fleetdm/fleet/docs/Contributing/Fleet-UI-Testing.md

 #### Shared utilities

-Shared utilities are generally simple JS functions used throught the app.
+Shared utilities are generally simple JS functions used throughout the app.
 This includes code in the `utilities` directory such as `utilites/url` and `utilities/string`.

 #### UI building blocks (reusable components and hooks)

-UI building blocks is code that is reusable and primarily props or argument driven.
+UI building blocks is reusable code that's primarily driven by props or arguments.
 This includes components in the `components` directory like `Radio`, `FlashMessage`, and `Button` or reusable hooks like `useDeepEffect`.

 #### App widgets

 App widgets are larger chunks of the application that are more specific (therefore not reused) and are made up of the UI building blocks.
-They tend to have more context and dependencies within them and therefore are tested differently than the building blocks.
-Examples include forms like `LoginForm` and `ResetPasswordForm` or even some simpler pages including `Registration Page` or `LoginPage`
+They tend to have more context and dependencies within them, which means they're tested differently than the building blocks.
+Examples include forms like `LoginForm` and `ResetPasswordForm` or even simpler pages like `Registration Page` or `LoginPage`

 #### User journeys

 User journeys are the flows users take through the application to accomplish their goals.
 These are typically the widest and can include navigating through multiple pages or working with multiple app widgets on a page.
-This would include things like **creating a new user or team** or **filtering hosts by software vulnerabilities or policy results**.
+This would include goals like **creating a new user or team** or **filtering hosts by software vulnerabilities or policy results**.

 ---